2x Olympic Gold Medalist Delivers Brutal Verdict on Kim Caldwell Amid Tennessee Fallout

 Tennessee AD Danny White Urged To Fire Kim Caldwell

 Kim Caldwell replaced Kellie Harper as the head coach before last season.
 Harper led Tennessee to 2 Elite 8s and two second-round appearances.
-And she is a much more experienced coach than Caldwell, with her tenure lasting 21 years.
+And as a 21-year coaching veteran, Harper is far more experienced than Caldwell.
 On the other hand, Caldwell came to Tennessee after serving as Marshall’s head coach during the 2023-24 season.
 She guided Marshall to a 26-7 (17-1 SBC) record and advanced to the first round of the NCAA Tournament.

-Caldwell did serve as head coach at Glenville State from 2016-23 where she compiled a 191-24 record and won the 2022 NCAA Tournament Division II championship.
-According to Vols insider Tony Basilio, now that everything is blowing up, Director Danny White does not want to accept his mistake either.
+Caldwell did serve as head coach at Glenville State from 2016-23, where she compiled a 191-24 record and won the 2022 NCAA Tournament Division II championship.
+As the situation deteriorates, insiders like Tony Basilio suggest that Director Danny White is unwilling to admit he made a hiring mistake.